Pastens/Pastens.github.io/index.md

 Our team now focus on building a system for extra-scale cluster performance modeling & simulation.
 We're looking for people who have a strong willing to face chanllenge and have deep understanding of computer architecture (especially the OoO processor).

-If you'd like to know more about the position, please send your CV or question to my personal email.
+If you'd like to know more about the position, please send your CV or question to my personal email <liuhc0121 at 163.com>.

 ### About myself